 Check out Wix's great guide for a full list of terms.

 And that wraps up my comprehensive guide to camera gear for travel.
-I hope that i's helped you out on your mission to design the ultimate travel photography kit.
+I hope that it has helped you out on your mission to design the ultimate travel photography kit.

 My goal is to keep this gear list as relevant and updated as possible to ensure that this always remains a trustworthy resource for my readers.
-While you're here, make sure to check out my travel guides for your next travel destination, or head over to my prints page to see my fine art available for sale.
+While you're here, make sure to check out my travel guides for your next travel destination, or head over to the gear guides section for more packing & photography guides.